landstander668/oracle-scripts/bash/BASH.md

 ```
 This requires a minimum of two parameters, with all leading parameters indicating files to be uploaded.
 The final parameter is the target SR number for the upload data.

-Your MOS username can be set either by updating the "mos_account=" line near the top of the script, or setting the *MOS_ACCOUNT* environment (which will override the former).
-The script will prompt for your MOS password, when is then provided to cURL once per file being upload.
+Your MOS username can be set either by updating the "mos_account=" line near the top of the script, or setting the *MOS_ACCOUNT* environment variable (which will override the former).
+The script will prompt for your MOS password, which is then provided to cURL once per file being uploaded.
 This value is not saved, or used in any other manner.